poojahooda22/youtube-nextjsclone/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform] from the

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more detai